Which city is cheaper, Virginia Beach or Myrtle Beach?

 Let's take a look at the differences and similarities between Virginia Beach and Myrtle Beach.
 Then, you can decide for yourself which place is better for your next trip.

-People head to Myrtle Beach just to party.
-This beach area is famous for its nightlife.
+Myrtle Beach is a must-see party destination.
+This beach is famous for its nightlife.
 From all-night bars and clubs, to music concerts and outdoor venues, there's no shortage of things to do.
 Bachelor and Bachelorette parties and spring break crowds make this the place to be for a party.

-Virginia Beach has a handful of resorts to choose from.
+Virginia Beach has a few great resort options.
 Some of the best resorts in the area include the Historic Cavalier Hotel and Beach Club, the Hilton Virginia Beach Oceanfront, and The Founders Inn and Spa.

 For families, Myrtle Beach is not always the best place to visit.
 While this area isn't generally considered a family destination, there are some newer vacation clubs and resorts that cater specifically to families and have become popular.
 The Marriott Vacation Club is one of the most popular with families in Myrtle Beach.